-Safety and Lifting Slings
+Safety about Lifting Slings and Wire Rope Sling

 A lifting sling has a purpose, which is to move bulky, large, and heavy loads.
 Slings are used because lifting without them can be difficult and sometimes not even possible.
 Lifting slings makes a direct connection between the load and the lifting equipment being used.
 Although these slings are used to make lifting more accessible, they can make lifting more dangerous if the straps are misused.
 Anytime a sling is used for lifting, it is essential that users take concrete steps and precautions.